-DRC was established in February 2000 pursuant to Article 707 of NAFTA, which provided for the creation of a private commercial dispute resolution body for trade in agricultural commodities.
-DRC works closely with industry associations and governments on behalf of members to reform legislation, make federal inspections more accessible, develop best practices, and level the playing field for participants.
+DRC was established in February 2000 pursuant to Article 707 of the North American Free Trade Agreement (NAFTA), which provided for the creation of a private commercial dispute resolution body for trade in agricultural commodities.
+Changes to NAFTA have had no impact on DRC.
+DRC works closely with industry associations and governments on behalf of members to reform legislation, make federal inspections more accessible, develop best practices and level the playing field for participants.
 DRC is governed by a Board of Directors, and members represent all facets of the produce industry, including transportation, dealing in fresh fruit and vegetables.
 The DRC is governed by a 12-member Board of Directors from the produce industry: 12 from industry; and 1 (non-voting) ex-officio from each of the three NAFTA countries.
 A President & CEO, who reports to the Board of Directors, manages the DRC's day-to-day operations.